EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 :ref:`running backtrack <pybacktrack_running_backtrack>` then you'll need to determine the rift start and end age, then add these to your drill site file as ``RiftStartAge`` and ``RiftEndAge`` attributes, and then run backtrack again.

+.. note:: In pyBacktrack version 1.4 if the ``RiftStartAge`` and ``RiftEndAge`` attributes are not specified in your drill site file then
+          they are obtained implicitly from the builtin rift start/end time grids (see :ref:`pybacktrack_continental_subsidence`), so an error message is unlikely to be generated when your drill site file is on *continental* crust.

 .. _pybacktrack_present_day_tectonic_subsidence:

 Present-day tectonic subsidence